-General Motor's Electro-Motive Division produced the infamous F3 diesel for four years, between July 1945 and February 1949.
-During this time, approximately 1,100 lead A units were manufactured while 700 cabless B units were built.
+General Motor's Electro-Motive Division produced the well-known F3 diesel for four years, between July 1945 and February 1949.
+During this time, approximately 1,100 lead A units were manufactured while 700 B units were built.
 The F3 is a 1,500-horsepower locomotive and designed to haul both freight and passenger trains.
-In early 1949, the F7 replaced the F3 locomotive.
+In early 1949, the F3 locomotive was replaced with an upgraded F7 locomotive.

-The Lionel F3 diesel, particularly in Santa Fe colors, is both a huge success story as well as an iconic image of the company.
-Looking back, it's hard to image the F3 was a production gamble by Lionel.
-To help offset some of the investment risk, Lionel partnered with three other corporations on the F3 project; General Motors, the New York Central railroad and the Atchison, Topeka & Santa Fe railroad.
+The Lionel F3 diesel, particularly in Santa Fe colors, is both a huge success story as well as an iconic image of the Lionel electric train company.
+Looking back, it's hard to imagine the F3 was a production gamble by Lionel.
+To help offset some of the investment risk, Lionel partnered with three other corporations on the F3 project: General Motors, the New York Central railroad and the Atchison, Topeka & Santa Fe railroad.
 Each of these companies financially contributed to the development of the F3 in return for advertising on the new diesel.
-Needless to say, in addition to Lionel, all three companies have received a tremendous amount of advertising from the F3 project during the prior 70 years!
+Needless to say, in addition to Lionel, all three companies received a tremendous amount of advertising from the F3 project over the past 75 years!

 During the postwar years, Lionel offered the F3 in three variations: AA diesel set, AB diesel set or the ultimate ABA option -- which measured almost 39" in length!